ganeshak11/PortFolio/README.md

 ## $ cat README.md

-This is the source repo for my **DevOps Engineer portfolio** — a terminal-styled, dark-by-default site built to reflect how I think: systems-first, failure-aware, explicitly designed.
+This is the source repo for my **DevOps Engineer portfolio** — a terminal-inspired, editorially designed site built to reflect how I think: systems-first, failure-aware, explicitly designed.

 No magic.
 No handwaving.
 Every design decision is deliberate.